FreeM Project Policies

 Coherent Logic Development LLC lends its Internet and server infrastructure and corporate weight to the FreeM project.
 It does not exercise authority over the project itself or its contributors.
 We do not believe in corporate personhood.

-FreeM strongly identifies with the free software movement, and does not associate itself with the ethically-empty open source movement or terminology.
+The FreeM Project strongly identifies with the free software movement, and does not associate itself with the ethically-lacking open source movement or terminology (please see Why Open Source Misses the Point of Free Software).
 We believe that the ethical implications of proprietary software are far more important than the mere practical implications.
-We believe there is a natural right to software freedom, and the laws written to protect proprietary software devils are both unjust and ill-conceived.
-Let the hoarders hoard their piles of money: we of the FreeM project believe in all of the essential rights of the free software movement, and this position rests well above and beyond any commercial gain we stand to make from FreeM, if any.
+We believe there is a natural right to software freedom, and the laws written to protect rapacious proprietary software vendors are both unjust and ill-conceived.
+Software should first and foremost respect the four essential freedoms.
+Let the hoarders hoard their piles of money: we of the FreeM Project believe in all of the essential rights of the free software movement, and this position rests well above and beyond any commercial gain we stand to make from FreeM, if any.

 FreeM will use strong copyleft licenses (namely, the GNU Affero General Public License, version 3 or later) for all contributions of code.